 This algorithm achieves nearly the same detection accuracy of the previous one, except that it might detect legitimate routers - it didn't happen in our test networks, but it might happen elsewhere.
-(Having a router forwarding packets for the same segment is unusual, but sometimes it does happen - for instance, two IP networks sharing the same physical medium or a routing misconfiguration).
+(Having a layer 3 router forwarding packets for the same segment is unusual, but sometimes it does happen - for instance, two IP networks sharing the same physical medium or a routing misconfiguration).

-It may seem surprising that upper-layer (e.g., TCP) retransmissions don't trigger false positives, but it is easily explained by the fact that the IP ID is modified, so retransmissions do not generate exact packet duplicates.
+It may seem surprising that upper-layer (e.g., TCP) retransmissions don't trigger false positives, but it is easily explained by the fact that the IP ID field gets incremented, so retransmissions do not generate exact packet duplicates.

 The algorithm's main drawback is that it uses a lot of memory - although the hashes are smaller than the original the packets, the table grows to a few megabytes during periods of intense network traffic.
-Another minus is that it wouldn't catch DoS-only ARP spoofing attacks.